 Blue-green algae found at Portrush for first time in 2024 - number of cases across Northern Ireland up by 40% on 2023

+Blue-green algae found at Portrush for first time in 2024 - number of cases across Northern Ireland up by 40% on 2023; DAERA says no risk to swimmers

 and on Freeview 262 or Freely 565